cnumr/EcoIndex/content/en/eco-design/_40_tools.md

 #### Green IT Analysis plugin | EcoIndex in the pocket

-EcoIndex and some of the good practices brought together in the same extension !
+EcoIndex and some of the good practices brought together in the same extension!
 Available on Chrome and Firefox.
 You can test any webpage environmental footprint and establish history to reproduce user journey.
 Very practical!

 [**Chrome Extension >**](https://chrome.google.com/webstore/detail/greenit-analysis/mofbfhffeklkbebfclfaiifefjflcpad)